Superstrat vs. Stratocaster: What’s the Difference?

-While it is a matter of person preference, many guitar players looking for speed prefer “jumbo” gauge fret wire.
+While it is a matter of personal preference, many guitar players looking for speed prefer “jumbo” gauge fret wire.
 These wide, fat frets offer improved sustain and a lighter, quicker feel.

 Finally, while I wouldn't say this is a necessary factor, some superstrats utilize a two-octave, 24-fret fingerboard.

 The basic Fender Stratocaster is equipped with three single-coil pickups.
-This is a design that dates back to the birth of the instrument, and for many players it is all they need.
-Modern Strats have 5-position switches that allow five different sounds that each have become well-known in the guitar world.
-Whether you play blues, rock or country there is a good chance that one of these sounds will work for you.
+This is a design that dates back to the birth of the instrument, and for many players, it is all they need.
+Modern Strats have 5-position switches that allow five different sounds that have become well-known in the guitar world.
+Whether you play blues, rock, or country there is a good chance that one of these sounds will work for you.

 This is why Eddie Van Halen, and many other guitarists, started slapping Gibson pickups on their Strats, so many decades ago.
 Today there are many different high-output pickups to choose from if you want to give you guitar a little more muscle.

 For stock superstrats made by brands like Jackson, Charvel, and Ibanez, the pickups are among the most important factors to consider when choosing an instrument.
 Some players prefer a warm, natural pickup like the Seymour Duncan JB, where others look to sizzling active pickups like EMGs, and there are hundreds of choices in between.

 The point is, for a guitar to be considered a superstrat it needs a hot, powerful bridge pickup that gets the job done.